Or, Moondrop Droplet 1BA Earbud Review: A Unique and Affordable Option for On-the-Go Listening, with a flaw.

 Difficulties for headphones in this song: It is a challenge for headphones and IEMs to play the song because of the need to accurately reproduce the delicate instrumentation and vocals.
 This means that the vocals must be well-presented and well-balanced with the rest of the mix, in order to maintain the emotional impact of the song.
 Poorly tuned headphones or IEMs may produce an overly bright or bass-heavy sound that detracts from the delicate balance of the mix and therefore makes it difficult to fully appreciate the song.

 The 7Hz Timeless and Moondrop Droplet both have their strengths and weaknesses when it comes to playing “Cold Water.”
 The 7Hz Timeless presents Damian’s voice closer to the face and with a bigger room sound.
 However, the bass drum is too present, making the snare strokes sound thin.
 Both voices are on closer layers, but Damian’s voice is a little bit further away, yet still evenly sounding.
 The 7Hz Timeless delivers a very nice surrounding sound and a great separation of vocals and instruments.
-On the other hand, the Moondrop Droplet has a noticeable low amplitude hissing sound, which is audible in this quiet song.
+On the other hand, the Moondrop Droplet has a noticeable low amplitude hissing noise 7 white noise floor, which is audible in this quiet song.
 The male vocals are very close and separation is more left or right, with no depth or layers.
 The low kick sounds good together with the female vocals but is always very present.
 The Moondrop Droplet presents the mids well and the treble is well-defined.
 The snare drum, however, sounds far away.

 In conclusion of this song, both the 7Hz Timeless and Moondrop Droplet have their own unique presentation of “Cold Water” by Damian Rice.
 It is up to the listener’s preferences on which presentation they prefer.
 If I could choose, I would definitely go for the 7Hz Timeless.